 About

-Judge Juli A. Mathew is the Presiding Judge of County Court at Law 3, where she oversees a diverse caseload involving criminal, juvenile, civil, mental health, probate and guardianship, and eminent domain cases.
-With a passion for promoting positive change, she is the pioneering force behind the county first Juvenile Intervention and Mental Health (JIMHS), a specialty court, personally engaging with and supporting youth to foster their successful integration into society.
+Judge Juli A. Mathew serves as the Presiding Judge of County Court at Law 3, overseeing a broad range of cases, including criminal, juvenile, civil, mental health, probate and guardianship, eminent domain, and Justice of the Peace appeals.
+Passionate about fostering positive change, she spearheaded the county’s first Juvenile Intervention and Mental Health Specialty Court (JIMHS), personally engaging with youth to support their successful reintegration into society.

 The Honorable Judge Juli A. Mathew was elected to County Court at Law 3, in 2018 after having been Associate Municipal Judge in Arcola, TX and a practicing attorney for 15 years with experience in mass tort, civil litigation, probate, and criminal matters in Fort Bend and surrounding counties including Harris, Montgomery, Galveston and Brazoria.
 Judge Mathew was voted the Administrative Judge for the County Courts by her peers and also heads the first Juvenile Intervention and Mental Health Court.